IMIO/imio.dashboard/README.rst

 - collective.eeafaceted.collectionwidget
 - collective.eeafaceted.z3ctable
 - collective.compoundcriterion
+- collective.documentgenerator

 This build a useable dashboard tool by adapting following things :

 - displaying the collectionwidget in a portlet;
 - defining an adapter to easily extend the plone.app.collection customViewFields to add our own columns;
 - adding a DashboardCollection based on plone.app.collection Collection;
+- being able to generate a POD template from what is displayed in a dashboard;
 - styling of displayed dashboard.

 Distant faceted config :